jeremyimbisi/phase1-allmart/README.md

 # Known Bugs

-There might be a misconnection with the aerver at times
+There might be a misconnection with the server at times

 ## Support and Contacts